Ficool

 She moved.

 "Chizuru... stop!"
-Epione gasped from the floor, her voice small and trembling.
+Epione gasped from the floor.
+Her voice was small and trembling, a thin thread of humanity in a room full of violence.
 "Please... don't."

 The sound of the PE teacher's whistle blew nearby.
 "Hey!
 What's going on in the shed?"

 "It was the equipment racks!"
 Chizuru explained breathlessly, pointing to the heavy, overturned ball carts.
 "The shelf was rusted and just... gave way!
 Epione tripped, and when these girls tried to catch her, the whole rack collapsed on them!
 I had to kick the door open because it jammed shut from the impact!
-It was so scary—I thought we were all going to be crushed!"
+It was so scary, I thought we were all going to be crushed!"

 The teacher looked at the heavy, warped metal of the door and the "fallen" equipment.
 To him, it looked like a maintenance nightmare had finally come true.
-Chizuru's "frantic" strength seemed like a burst of pure, adrenaline-fueled heroism.
+Chizuru's "frantic" strength seemed like a classic burst of pure, adrenaline-fueled heroism.

-As the teacher stepped away, Chizuru leaned closer to Epione, shielding her from view.
-She pulled a clean handkerchief from her pocket and gently wiped Epione's forehead.
+She pulled a clean handkerchief from her pocket and gently wiped the dirt from Epione's forehead.
 On Chizuru's knuckles, where she had struck the metal door, the skin was torn.
 But there was no red blood.
-Instead, a thick, clear, shimmering fluid—resembling liquid glass—was slowly seeping from the wound.
+Instead, a thick, clear, shimmering fluid, resembling liquid glass, was slowly seeping from the wound, catching the light like a diamond.

 The nurse finished taping the gauze over Epione's temple, sighing as she looked at the heart rate monitor.
 "She's stable, but the concussion was more than just 'mild.'
 She's completely out.
 I've given her a sedative to help with the swelling, but she won't be waking up for a few hours."

+On the court forty minutes earlier, the world was a series of rhythmic, predictable sounds.
+The squeak of sneakers.
+The slap of leather.
+The teacher's whistle.
 Chizuru was mid-leap, her internal gyroscopes balancing her weight perfectly for the final set.
 To the onlookers, she was a star athlete lost in the game.
 To Chizuru, the volleyball court was a grid of trajectories and probabilities.

 She landed with a silent impact, her gaze automatically sweeping to the bleachers.